doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ![ErrImagePull: Too Many Clusters Pull From Dockerhub](./3-too-many-workers-pull-from-public.drawio.svg)

-### Q: What about the 6 worker nodes?
-Why is that significant?
+### Q: What About The 6 Worker Nodes?
+Why Is That Significant?

 Because the pods are scheduled across the 6 worker nodes, containers cannot be launched from node-local images.
 None of those images are cached on the worker node.
 On container birth, each worker must pull the image from DockerHub.